Skip to Content

 What Does The Term “De Nada” Mean In Spanish?

-De nada also means “do not mention anything” or “there’s no problem” in Spanish.
+De nada means “do not mention anything” or “there’s no problem” in Spanish.
 It technically means “nothing to be thankful for,” yet we also use it to express “welcome”.

 According to the Spanish Dictionary, de nada can indicate “it is nothing” or “do not say anything.”
 These are all synonyms for “you are welcome” in English.

 It has now attracted much attention in the English language.
-The English speakers, especially those in nations bordering Spanish-speaking countries, are familiar with the term De nada and use it in regular conversation.
+English speakers, especially those in nations bordering Spanish-speaking countries, are familiar with the term De nada and use it in regular conversation.

 What Is The Actual Meaning Of The Spanish Phrase “No Problema”?